 Healing and wholeness series (5) Barriers to wholeness

 African Bible Study

 Travelling together with God through Lent, African style.
-During Lent the preaching at St Peter’s will focus on leading up to the cross and the resurrection of Jesus.
+During Lent the preaching at St Peter’s focuses on leading up to the cross and the resurrection of Jesus.
 Click the link to download the African Bible Study for groups as recommended by Kip.
-LENT 2014 – African Bible study
+LENT – African Bible study

 The Book of 1 Peter

-For 5 weeks, commencing January 12th 2014, the preaching and small group studies will be looking at the book of 1 Peter.
+For five weeks, the preaching and small group studies looked at the book of 1 Peter.
 1 Peter is a letter of encouragement for Christians helping them to find their bearings in a society that does not necessarily understand them and which presents them with many problems.